samfeldstein/notebook/content/notes/decap-and-netlify.md

 ---
 title: Decap and Netlify
-tags: ["decap","static-site-generators", "netlify"]
+tags:
+  - static-site-generators
+  - netlify
+  - decap
+  - headless-cms
 ---

 Decap uses the [Netlify Identity Widget](https://decapcms.org/docs/choosing-a-backend/#add-the-netlify-identity-widget) to manage users.

-The [admin-only solution](https://decapcms.org/docs/choosing-a-backend/), says you have to change email templates on Netlify, but that's a paid feature.
+The [admin-only solution](https://decapcms.org/docs/choosing-a-backend/) says you have to change email templates on Netlify, but that's a paid feature.
 I'm not going to pay to send one email, so what we'll do instead is send the invite and just tell the recipient to go to `<site>.com/admin` and see if that works.

 ## Pitfalls